MONDAY AUGUST 21ST, 2017

 Tissue is Still the Issue – A Paradigm Shift in Biopsy Philosophy

-How Do We implement Precision Medicine in an Era of Intensifying Scrutiny on Costs and Value?
+How Do We Implement Precision Medicine in an Era of Intensifying Scrutiny on Cost and Value?

 Is Regulatory Agility an Oxymoron?